Infinite randomness criticality and localization of the floating phase in arrays of Rydberg atoms trapped with non-perfect tweezers: End Matter

-where $r = \sqrt{x^2 + y^2}$ is the distance between atoms.
-Additionally, we neglect fluctuations in the Rabi frequency $\Omega$.
-Therefore, our estimates should be regarded as conservative compared to the uncertainties present in actual experiments.
+Finally, we neglect fluctuations in the Rabi frequency $\Omega$, which would further increase the total uncertainty.
+Hence, the values reported here should be regarded as conservative lower bounds on the disorder strength in experiments.